 Criminal damage

-State of affairs - These are 'being' rather than 'doing' crimes.
-Eg being drunk in charge of a vehicle (Duck v Peacock [1949] 1 All ER 318 Case summary) or being an illegal alien (Larsonneur (1933) 24 Cr App R74 case summary).
+State of affairs - For state of affairs crimes the actus reus consists of 'being' rather than 'doing'.
+Eg 'being' drunk in charge of a vehicle (Duck v Peacock [1949] 1 All ER 318 Case summary) or 'being' an illegal alien (R v Larsonneur (1933) 24 Cr App R 74 case summary).

-Omission - The general rule regarding omissions is that there is no liability for a failure to act.
+Omission - Occasionally an omission can amount to the actus reus of a crime.
+The general rule regarding omissions is that there is no liability for a failure to act.
 Eg if you see a child drowning in shallow water and you don't do anything to save that child you will not incur criminal liability for your inaction no matter how easy it may have been for you to save the child's life.
 This general rule however, is subject to exceptions:

 1. Statutory duty: